lmsace/lmsace-connect-woocommerce/readme.txt

 == Description ==

-This plugin is an extension of WooCommerce which allows you to sell your Moodle™ LMS courses with WooCommerce shopping cart.
+This plugin is an extension of WooCommerce, which allows you to sell your Moodle™ LMS courses with the WooCommerce shopping cart.
 Simply assign Moodle™ course(s) to a WooCommerce product.
-When a student purchases the product in Woocommerce, they will be automatically enrolled into the associated course(s) in Moodle™ LMS.
+When a student purchases the product in WooCommerce, they will be automatically enrolled in the associated course(s) in Moodle™ LMS.
+With the new version, we've added exciting features to further enhance your e-learning experience.
+Enjoy the seamless login with SSO, sync multiple courses with a single product, and import course outline data effortlessly.

 **Plugin Features**